conda/conda-dot-org/src/pages/community.md

 ## Mailing List

-The [Conda Announce mailing list][conda-announce] is a low volume moderatred mailing list for distributing conda ecosystem and community news.
+The [Conda Announce mailing list][conda-announce] is a low volume moderated mailing list for distributing conda ecosystem and community news.

 [Subscribe now][conda-announce-subscribe] and have conda news delivered to your inbox.

 ## Contributing